apache/cordova-docs/STYLESHEET.md

   necessary connective tissue.
 Link to other related & prerequisite topics, especially for likely workflow scenarios.
-E.g., Plugman doc is most appropriate for platform-specific shell-tool workflow, not for CLI users even though it underlies it invisibly.
+E.g., Plugman doc is most appropriate for platform-specific shell-tool workflow, not for the CLI even though it underlies it invisibly.

 * __Consistent Headings__: Try to match verb tense in headings.
 That is, if one is task-based and reads "Adding a Platform," the other